dataspecer/ds-wdoi/comments-ideas/ideas.md

   - by parent grouping
   - by subject grouping
   - by object grouping
+- Threre could be a recommneder option/window in which the there would be a list of recommended properties based on the properties the user has already selected

 Questions to answer:
   1. Should the properties for the given class show only its pertaining properties (given by constraint) or all from parents (inherited).